-In this book on decluttering, Allie breaks down the areas in the home that cause the most stress, especially to moms.
-Then, she gives guidelines on how to make those areas work for you.
+Allie breaks down the areas in the home that cause the most stress, especially for moms.
+Then, she gives a room-by-room guide to help you make those areas work for you.
 She helps you see and get rid of anything that isn’t serving a purpose.

 Her goal is to show moms that they don’t need a perfect home.
 They need a home with more space that has room for what matters most of all.

-The Declutter Challenge is one of three decluttering books from organizing guru Cassandra Aarssen.
+The Declutter Challenge is one of three books on decluttering from organizing guru Cassandra Aarssen.
 It’s a motivational guided journal to help you find the strength or time to tackle the mess in your home.

 Cas gives you the tips and tricks she uses to declutter her home.
 So, you can have a more organized and peaceful life.

-Cas shares that you can navigate the chaos of clutter if you take the time to understand yourself and the meaning behind your clutter.
+You’ll be developing inner calm as you organize your home.
+Cas shares that you can navigate the chaos of clutter if you take the time to understand yourself and the meaning behind it.